Sustainability & Values

 ILO’s Core Conventions

-The UN organization, ILO (International Labour Organization), is charged with promoting good working conditions for all workers in the world.
+The UN organization, ILO (International Labour Organization), promotes good working conditions for all workers, on an international level.
 ILO’s core conventions from 1998 are:

 - Freedom of association, freedom to organise and the recognition of